 Since 1969, OCR has been local and physician-owned with strong ties to the community.
 With talented, hardworking, and friendly staff, we work toward the common goal of serving residents of CO, WY, and NE with specialty-focused care.
 We are experiencing tremendous growth and are adding talented people in all of our locations!

 The Cast Technician is responsible for assisting in orthopedic care in the cast room for patients requiring immobilization.

-To perform this job successfully, an individual must have the knowledge, skills, and abilities identified below and be able to perform each essential duty and responsibility satisfactorily, either with or without a reasonable accommodation.
+To perform this job successfully, an individual must have the education and experience identified below and be able to perform each essential duty and responsibility satisfactorily, either with or without a reasonable accommodation.
 The below is intended to describe the general content of and requirements for the performance of this job and is not to be construed as an exhaustive statement of essential functions, responsibilities or requirements.

 Essential Duties and Responsibilities